-In response to Mr. Grant's question that he noticed that there were two or three Penal Code Section 23 (PC 23) filed on Ms. Haydon's previous report of the last quarter, the Board was told that there were no complaints reported regarding arrests or convictions, however there were two or three interim suspension orders issued, can Ms. Haydon explain why there is a difference in those numbers, Ms. Haydon responded that she believes that these two suspensions were interim suspension orders and not PC 23's and the Board gaps them together.
-Ms. Haydon stated that she will look further into it.
+Mr. Grant stated that he noticed there were two or three Penal Code Section 23 (PC 23) suspensions reported on Ms. Haydon's previous report for the last quarter and that there were no complaints reported regarding arrests or convictions.
+It is his understanding that PC 23 suspensions are issued during a criminal proceeding.
+Ms. Haydon responded that she believes the two suspensions on the report were Interim Suspension Orders (ISO) and not PC 23 suspensions.
+She stated that the report gaps the two suspension types together on the reports and that she would look further into the details of the report and get back to Mr. Grant.

-In response to Mr. Grant's question of whether there is a situation of where an Interim Suspension Order (ISO) or PC 23 might be filed where someone has not been arrested, Ms. Haydon responded that PC 23 are filed only when an individual has been arrested.
+In response to Mr. Grant's question of whether there is a situation where an ISO or PC 23 might be filed where someone has not been arrested, Ms. Haydon responded that PC 23 are filed only when an individual has been arrested.